 Put it this way: Your car is a credit card on wheels.
 Every mile you drive means that certain maintenance things will happen that much sooner.
 From oil changes to timing belt changes to new tires.
 Every mile you drive means you will get less money for that car when the time comes to sell it or trade it in.
 In fact, loss of value in your car because of the miles can often be a greater expense than your fuel.

-3. You are probably uninsured when delivering.
+3. You probably aren't insured while delivering.

 In fact, if they find out you are so much as logged in and available for delivery on any of these delivery platforms when the accident happens, they will deny the claim.

 What that means is, if you are going to do this, you need to make sure you are covered.
-Usually that means either getting an addition to your policy if available, and if not available getting commercial insurance.* You are probably looking at increased insurance costs if you are going to do delivery, especially for anyone other than Uber Eats.
+Usually that means either getting an addition to your policy if available, and if not available getting commercial insurance or switching to a policy that will cover you.

 4. You are on your own for taxes